 For a one-of-a-kind getaway, book a trip to one of Maryland’s Main Street districts.
 Enjoy shopping with a side of history in Mount Airy, or see firsthand how Cumberland’s railroad roots have given way to an arts focus in the town’s open-air Town Centre.
 Spend a day exploring Leonardtown’s Fenwick Street.
 The picturesque waterfront town of Havre de Grace has antiques, gifts stores, and legendary carved waterfowl decoys.
 On the Eastern Shore, see why Berlin was named “America’s Coolest Small Town.”
 Venture to Chesapeake City to shop for antiques, handmade soaps, toys and boutique clothing alongside the historic C & D canal towpath.
 Or pair a day of shopping in artsy Cambridge with a tasting of some great local wines.

 No weekend getaway would be complete without a nod to Annapolis: shop downtown art galleries and gift shops overflowing with nautical and Naval Academy gear in the “Sailing Capital of America.”
 After your downtown venture, head over to the Westfield Annapolis Mall to peruse anchor stores and famous name boutiques and shops.

 Big City Blitz

 Start your Baltimore excursion at chic Harbor East.
-With hot shops like J. Crew, Anthropologie, Warby Parker, Free People and the Under Armour Brand House, it’s the perfect spot to begin your urban shopping adventure.
+With hot shops like J. Crew, Anthropologie, Patagonia, Warby Parker, Madewell, Free People and the Under Armour Brand House, it’s the perfect spot to begin your urban shopping adventure.